TIMELINE-Google wins some, loses some in global antitrust battles

 It has also battled with judges and regulators.

-After fending off charges of anti-competitive behaviour for many years, the Silicon Valley company has, since 2014, seen the tide swing against it in several antitrust cases worldwide.
+After fending off charges of anti-competitive behaviour for many years, the Silicon Valley company has since 2014 seen the tide swing against it in antitrust cases put forward by a growing number of governments.

-On Tuesday, Canada's Competition Commission closed an inquiry into Google's search and advertising practices dating from 2013.

 A timeline of Google competition cases follows: